 So is that it?
 Faced with indifference on one hand and abandonment on the other, is the humble football shirt forever consigned to a lonely existence trapped between the pitch, the terraces, the pub and the locker room?
 Well, interestingly enough, there are signs those walls might finally be lifting, and it’s America who’s pulling the strings on the other side…

 While full-blown integration of the “soccer jersey” silhouette in the streetwear arsenal is still some way off, an increasing number of brands have been experimenting with what it can offer in recent months.
-HUF joined forces with Thrasher on an understated black-on-black number in November last year; adidas produced this very authentic looking piece for the entirely fictional HZO Club United; and even zeitgeist overlords Supreme have been getting in on the action with a whole host of designs using the classic football shirt template; and let’s not forget Nike and Sophnet’s bizarre, made-up F.C.
+HUF joined forces with Thrasher on an understated black-on-black number in November last year; adidas produced this very authentic looking piece for the entirely fictional HZO Club United; zeitgeist overlords Supreme have been getting in on the action with a whole host of designs using the classic football shirt template; and let’s not forget Nike and Sophnet’s bizarre, made-up F.C.
 Real Bristol.